emil14/solid/dip.md

 Instead of hight-level components depending on low-level components we have details depended from abstractions in hight level component.

+> All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections
+>
+> David J. Wheeler

 ---

 LET HIGHER LEVEL MODULES OWN ABSTRACTIONS